cocos/cocos-docs/en/publish/publish-in-command-line.md

-# Publish in command line
+# Publish from Command Line

 Publish project in command line can help us build auto publish step, we can modify command line parameters to reach different goals.